Protected Areas Database

-Seven factors important for capturing and conserving natural diversity were evaluated for all sites, using GIS datasets with coverage of the lower 48 states.
+Eight factors important for capturing and conserving natural diversity were evaluated for all protected areas, using GIS datasets with coverage of the lower 48 states.

-• Habitat suitability: imperiled species – habitat suitability for over 2200 endangered, threatened or imperiled species.
-Mean value for each area was used for Last Great Places analysis.
+Imperiled species – Habitat suitability for over 2200 endangered, threatened or imperiled species.
+Average of maximum and mean values for each area.
 Data Source: NatureServe

-• Degree of human modification – combined degree of human settlement, agriculture, mining & energy production, and electrical infrastructure.
+Degree of human modification (aka human footprint)– Combined degree of human settlement, agriculture, transportation, mining & energy production, and electrical infrastructure.
 Mean value for each area.
-Data Source: NASA-SEDAC
+Data Source: NASA

-• Vegetation condition – departure of ecological systems from their natural range of variability – vegetation composition, structure & ecological processes.
+Vegetation condition – Departure of ecological systems from their natural range of variability for vegetation composition, structure and ecological processes.
 Mean value for each area.
 Data Source: LANDFIRE

-• Ecological resilience – diverse topography, bedrock, soil and micro-climates, deemed more likely to sustain native plants, animals, and natural processes into the future as climate changes.
-Adjusted mean value for each area.
+Ecological resilience – Diverse topography, bedrock, soil and micro-climates, deemed more likely to sustain native plants, animals, and natural processes into the future as climate changes.
+Mean value for each area.
 Data Source: TNC

-• Conservation management status – whether land is managed for permanent biodiversity maintenance through some legal and/or institutional mechanism.
-Mean value for each area based on GAP status.
-Data Source: USGS PAD-US
+Conservation management status – Whether land is managed for permanent biodiversity maintenance through some legal and/or institutional mechanism.
+Mean value for each area based on GAP status 1 -4.
+Source: USGS PAD-US

-To download a Word document with more detailed information on the data sources and assessment methods, please click here.
+A document with detailed information on the data sources and assessment methods will be prepared in 2024.